Double Arch Pop-Up Photographic Folio

 Final design elements include the framework, a custom camera enclosure, and elements (metal and 3-D printed) within the camera enclosure both to hold the lens securely in place and to allow for heat dissipation.
 I fabricated prototypes and multiple devices during demonstration and the early phase of production.

 Some of Tom’s favorite product designs are toy designs.
-Brick Drivers™ are a line of toy vehicles with a metal base and a brick plate top.
+Brick Racers™ are a line of toy vehicles with a metal base and a brick plate top.
 These creative toys allow for open-ended, physical play, with lots of opportunity for creative destruction and storytelling.
 It’s all about building and then racing!

 Blast Off Blocks – A Wooden Toy Set for Toddlers